50 Interesting & Fun Facts About Louisiana State You Should Know

 Bald cypress trees in the bayou under a clear blue sky

-Louisiana has trees that are hundreds of years old
+The state has trees that are hundreds of years old

-Bald Cypress Trees, which grow in the swamps of Louisiana, can be hundreds of years old, with a few even dating over 1000 years.
+Bald cypress trees, which grow in the swamps of Louisiana, can be hundreds of years old, with a few even dating over 1000 years.
 These trees recently came under protection to stop overcutting and give the current trees time to regrow.
-The Bald Cypress is also the official Louisiana State Tree.
+The bald cypress is also the official Louisiana state tree.

-The New Orleans Saints football team was established in 1967.
-Their name was derived from the famous jazz song "When the Saints Go Marching In."
-The Saints won the 2010 Super Bowl, launching quarterback Drew Brees into instant stardom for his record-breaking six touchdown passes during the game.
+The Saints won the 2010 Super Bowl, launching their quarterback Drew Brees into instant stardom for his two touchdown passes during the game.

 The world's first indoor movie theater was in New Orleans